kafka-ops/julie/docs/futures/what-schema-management.rst

               num.partitions: "1"

 If using an example like this, for the topic _bar_ there is going to be an schema registered for key and value.
-Currently the schemas are managed as files and need to be accessible for the KTB tool, for example inside the git repository.
+Currently the schemas are managed as files and need to be accessible for Julie Ops tool, for example inside the git repository.

 A topology with absolute schema path would look like this: